praveesh4u/praveesh4u.github.com/source/_posts/2014-01-23-oauth-in-symfony.markdown

 ```
 >>+ In the original configuration loadUserByOAuthUserResponse() function calls the loadUserByUsername() function with nickname as  the arguement.
 The nickname is obtained from the server response.
 In our entity user provider, we have defined email as a unique field.
 So, to check whether user exists in the database, we can use email.
 For this, we need to obtain the email from the response.

-Although UserResponseInterface class has a getEmail() method, this won't return the email address for all the service providers as the response for each service is different
+Although UserResponseInterface class has a getEmail() method, this won't return the email address for all the service providers as the response for each service provider is different

 A var_dump() for the response object for Facebook and Google are given below